 - What supplementary events they have gone to (post-show talks, social meetups, behind-the-scenes events, building tours)

-- Any current or past loyalty programs they have joined (memberships, season passes, etc.)
+- Any current or past loyalty programmes they have joined (memberships, season passes, etc.)

 - Their donation history and points of contact with the fundraising team

 - Supplementary purchases, i.e. concessions or merchandise